Transport

 In a highly competitive scenario, this infrastructure is consolidating its position on the Spanish airport map, in constant negotiation with different airlines to attract new connections.

-Moreover, also related to the airport, the first steps have been taken towards a business hub promoted by the public company Aerocas, with the development of the so-called Complementary Activities Zone (ZAC), where they plan to locate companies related to aeronautics and logistics,as well as other types of industrial and economic activities.
-This is part of its diversification strategy, which includes aircraft parking, maintenance and dismantling activities.
-The airport is gradually becoming an increasingly important infrastructure for the economic revitalisation of the Castellón region.
+Moreover, also related to the airport, the first steps have been taken towards a business hub promoted by the public company Aerocas, with the development of the so-called Complementary Activities Zone (ZAC), and the location of companies related to aeronautics and logistics.

 Main Entities